-If one of your students submits an exam request form, we ask that you send your exam to Testing Services, not Disability Support.
-Disability Support works closely with Testing Services to ensure students receive their accommodations.
-Testing Services handles all accommodation scheduling and exams sent to Disability Support may cause confusion or result in a delay in the student’s accommodations.
+When one of your students submits an Exam Request Form, please send your exam to Testing Services.
+DSS works closely with Testing Services to ensure students receive their accommodations; however, Testing Services handles all requests initially.
+Sending exams to DSS may cause confusion or a delay in the provision of a student’s accommodations.

-What Happens When a Student Finishes My Exam?
+What Happens When a Student Finishes Their Exam?

 What Happens if a Student Doesn’t Schedule Their Exams?